-Shrimp have many nutrients our bodies are often lacking in, to list a few; selenium, copper, choline, zinc, niacin, vitamins b6 and b12.
+Shrimp have many nutrients our bodies are often lacking in, to list a few: selenium, copper, choline, zinc, niacin, and vitamins b6 and b12.
 Selenium is hard to absorb for most people.
 Some foods and/or supplements that we take do not prevent selenium deficiencies, yet shrimp raises measured levels of selenium in those who eat it.

-Selenium is an essential trace mineral important for cognitive function, a healthy immune system and fertility in both men and women.
-Selenium is found in a variety of foods, the richest sources being brazil nuts, seafood and organ meats.
+Selenium is an essential trace mineral important for cognitive function, a healthy immune system, and fertility in both men and women.
+Selenium is found in a variety of foods, the richest sources being Brazil nuts, seafood, and organ meats.

 What is Romesco Sauce?

 It is typically made from any mixture of roasted/salted Marcona raw almonds, pine nuts, and/or Hazelnuts, Roasted Garlic, Olive or Sunflower oil, and peppers like Piquillo pepper (zero heat), Bitxo peppers (similar to New Mexico chiles) and/or Nyora peppers (a sun-dried, small, round variety of red Bell peppers)

 Once we finish today, we hope this will be the best pepper/tomato sauce you’ll ever taste.
 As cooks, we are focused on the quality of the food, ingredients, and textures.

 Romesco sauce is one of America’s Best Chefs “Go-To” sauces…Iron Chef Bobby Flay’s